-3.6.
-Intended for occupant use means, when used in reference to the adjustment of a seat, seat adjustment positions other than those intended solely for the purpose of allowing ease of ingress and egress of occupants; access to cargo storage areas; and storage of cargo in the vehicle [add other language for forward-folded seat back, etc...THE LANGUAGE IS DESIGN-RESTRICTIVE.
-Don't define in the negative - concentrate on occupant transport.]
+3.7.
+[Intended for occupant use means, when used in reference to the adjustment of a seat, seat adjustment positions intended for occupant transport and not those intended solely for the purpose of allowing ease of ingress and egress of occupants; access to cargo storage areas; and storage of cargo in the vehicle.]